progval/Limnoria/docs/FAQ.rst

   Submit your bug on `Sourceforge`_ through our `project page`_.

+Why does @tell command from Later deliver messages immediatly?

+  This is probably because the @tell command defaults to the one in the Misc plugin, which is intended to do this.
+Consider using ``@later tell`` instead, or change the default with ``@owner defaultplugin``.

 Is Python installed?

   I run Windows, and I'm not sure if Python is installed on my computer.